History of Virginia Commonwealth University: Medical College of Virginia

 The origins of Virginia Commonwealth University begin in 1838, which was when the Medical department of Hampden-Sydney College was founded.
 By 1844, the Egyptian Building was erected, serving as the main building for the Hampden-Sydney Medical Department.
 The name "Egyptian Building" was coined due to its Egyptian revival style of architecture.
 Today, the Egyptian Building is the oldest building at VCU.

 While initially serving as a part of Hampden-Sydney, the department received an independent charter from the Virginia General Assembly in 1854 to become its own independent institution of higher learning.
 Subsequently, the department was rebranded as the Medical College of Virginia.
 The newly named Medical College (MCV) became a state-funded college in 1860, in return for a $30,000 appropriation.
 As a public school, the school has its first hospital constructed on campus the following year.

 As the Civil War began, Richmond became a focal point for battle and politics.
 After a long siege, Ulysses S. Grant captured Petersburg and Richmond in early April 1865.
-As the fall of Petersburg became imminent, on Evacuation Sunday (April 2), President Davis, his Cabinet, and the Confederate defenders abandoned Richmond and fled south.
+As the fall of Petersburg became imminent, on Evacuation Sunday (April 2), President Davis, his cabinet, and the Confederate defenders abandoned Richmond and fled south.
 The retreating soldiers were under orders to set fire to bridges, the armory, and supply warehouses as they left.
-The fire in the largely abandoned city spread out of control, and along with Union shelling, large parts of Richmond, and virtually all MCV buildings, were destroyed.
+The fire in the largely abandoned city spread out of control; the fire and Union shelling destroyed large parts of Richmond and virtually all the MCV's buildings.
 The city surrendered the next day; Union troops put out the raging fires in the city.
 Because of the worthless Confederate currency and high inflation, the medical school sold its ambulance horse for enough money to continue operation.